GeoMOER/geoAI/docs/units/_unit02/unit02-00_overview.md

   caption: "Image: [NASA's Marshall Space Flight Center](https://www.nasa.gov/centers/marshall/home/index.html) [CC BY-NC 2.0] via [flickr.com](https://www.flickr.com/photos/nasamarshall/31031723265/)"
 ---

 Remote sensing is central to every discipline that deals with space.
-An essential component of environmental informatics is using satellite, aircraft and drone imagery to detect changes to Earth's surface.
-Biophysical, geophysical or human-induced processes are often paired with remote sensing to develop predictive models.
+Using satellite, aircraft and drone imagery to detect changes to Earth's surface is an essential component of environmental informatics.
+Remote sensing is often paired with biophysical, geophysical or human-induced processes to develop predictive models.
 Here, extracting information from images to identify the underlying processes are critical for both scientific knowledge and future challenges facing society.

 <!--more-->